- BUDGET AND REVIEW

 You can opt for a debt consolidation loan which is a larger loan used to pay off all your current debts so you only have one loan repayment to make each month, which often works out cheaper.
 However, if you have missed or made late payments before, this may have had a negative effect on your credit score.

 If you have a poor or fair credit score, you might not save any money compared to continuing with your current individual loans.
-You should compare your options or contact the Money Advice Service if you’re unsure.
+You should compare your options or contact the Money Helper if you’re unsure.

 Use our debt consolidation guide to find out if this is a likely choice for you.